LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/macs.md

 ### Reviewing a transcript

-With a list of sample conversations displayed, select a conversation to review its transcript.
+With a list of conversations displayed, select a conversation to review its transcript.

 <img style="width:800px" src="img/ConvoBuilder/macs_conv_select.png">